Author: Lauren Robertson, BA, MPT

 When you finish this course you will be able to:

-- Describe the incidence and cost of falls in the United States and their medical consequences.
+2. Describe the incidence and cost of falls in the United States.

-- Relate how nurses, rehabilitation therapists, physicians, and older adults themselves differ in their approach to fall risk and fall prevention.
+3. Relate 3 ways in which how nurses, rehabilitation therapists, physicians, and older adults themselves differ in their approach to fall risk and fall prevention.

-- Summarize the factors that increase fall risk in older adults.
+4. Summarize 5 factors that increase fall risk in older adults.

-- Describe the components of a comprehensive balance assessment.
+6. Describe the 3 main components of a comprehensive balance assessment.